If you run an online business, then you must have dealt with choosing the right web hosting type at some point.

 #3.
 Gaming Servers

 Dedicated Servers are commonly used to run video game servers.
 They are very useful for games that require to run smoothly and quickly, without lag, thus need more resources (for e.g. Minecraft).
-Another benefit is that you can control who has access to which games.
+Another benefit of dedicated server is that you can control who has access to which games.

 #4.
 SaaS Web App + Mobile App